edhowland/viper/local/packages/charm.d/config.d/help.md

 search path.

 Note: The Vish package search path for the 'load package_name' command is :lpath.
+By maintaining this :lpath variable, you can locate packages which you may have downloaded or created yourself.

 You can check if this directory structure is known to the Vish  by invoking: